SilenceX12138/Machine-Learning-Theory-and-Application/README.md

 This repository is not only about homework itself, but also contains many useful technical tutorials to show how these machine learning methods can be applied in daily situations.

+If you are also looking for theory notes, please refer to **[this page](https://silencejiang.xyz/2021/06/23/Machine-Learning-Course-Note/)**.

 Last but not least, there will be code update along with the lecture process.

 ## Content